gtrixic/lets-meat-up/README.md

 **App Description:**

-An assignment for partial fulfilment of the coursework of Mobile Applications Development AY2020/21 in Ngee Ann Polytechnic.
+*An assignment for partial fulfilment of the coursework of Mobile Applications Development AY2020/21 in Ngee Ann Polytechnic*

 Love food?
 Let’s Meat Up!
 Find food buddies, forge new friendships and dine at unique places with this easy-to-use food/social app.
 It’s the perfect platform for you to expand your social circle!